benitoanagua/MuyaMaterial/README.md

 ## Acknowledgments

-- **Google Material Design Team** for the design system foundation
+- **Google Material Design Team** for the Material Design 3 foundation
 - **VSCode Team** for the extensible theming framework
-- **Material Color Utilities** for the color algorithm implementations
+- **Material Color Utilities** for advanced color algorithm implementations
+- **Community** for feedback and inspiration

 ## Support

-If you encounter issues or have questions:
+If you encounter issues or have suggestions:

 1. Check existing [Issues](https://github.com/benitoanagua/MuyaMaterial/issues)
 2. Create a new issue with detailed information